 If you’re not getting the right vitamins, your diet will fail.
 If your diet is wrong, your physique will fail.
 It’s simple.
 Get your vitamin D. Here’s why.

 According to the American Journal of Clinical Nutrition, worldwide vitamin D deficiency has reached pandemic proportions.
-A study found that about 77% of Americans having inadequate stores of vitamin D.
+A study found that about 77% of Americans having inadequate stores of this vitamin.

 People who live in the Northern Hemisphere, mainly at 40 degrees latitude and higher, get less sunlight during the fall and winter months.
 As not everyone’s schedule permits daily sunbathing, it becomes even more, vital to get ample vitamin D from our diets.
-Since less vitamin D is made in darker-skinned people than in those with lighter skin, it’s estimated that about 97% of non-Hispanic black people and 90% of Mexican-Americans are deficient in vitamin D.
+Since less this vitamin is made in darker-skinned people than in those with lighter skin, it’s estimated that about 97% of non-Hispanic black people and 90% of Mexican-Americans are deficient in this vitamin.

 What Is Vitamin D?

-Vitamin D is also known as calciferol.
+This vitamin is also known as calciferol.
 It’s more correctly defined as a prohormone, a precursor substance that the body converts to its active hormonal form.
-Vitamin D is needed for the absorption of calcium from the intestines, which reduces the mineral’s loss from the body through urinary excretion.
+This is needed for the absorption of calcium from the intestines, which reduces the mineral’s loss from the body through urinary excretion.

 Without enough vitamin D stores, the intestines can absorb no more than 10 to 15% of dietary calcium.
 It’s also vital in the body’s digestion of phosphorus, an essential mineral needed in bone formation.